 Unani system is popular in different parts of the world with different names.
-In India, Bangladesh, Sri Lanka and South Africa it is known as Unani Medicine or Unani Tibb as it originated from Greece.
-In Iran, it is called as Tibb Sunnatī (Traditional Medicine), in Pakistan as Eastern Medicine, and in China as Uyghur Medicine.
+In India, Bangladesh, Sri Lanka and South Africa it is known as Unani Medicine or Unani Țibb as it originated from Greece.
+In Iran, it is called as Ţibb Sunnatī (Traditional Medicine), in Pakistan as Eastern Medicine, and in China as Uyghur Medicine.
 In some countries, it is also known as Islamic Medicine or Arab Medicine.

-Unani medicine has institutional framework in some of the Asian countries.
-In Pakistan, there are about 34 Unani colleges imparting a four-year diploma course - Fādil-i Tibb o Jarāḥat and a five-year degree course - Bachelor of Eastern Medicine and Surgery (BEMS).
+Unani Medicine has institutional framework in some of the Asian countries.
+In Pakistan, there are about 34 Unani colleges imparting a four-year diploma course - Fādil-i Ţibb o Jarāhat and a five-year degree course - Bachelor of Eastern Medicine and Surgery (BEMS).
 National Council for Tibb is a regulatory body for Unani System of Medicine.
 There are about 500 dispensaries in private and government sectors and about 100 Unani drug manufacturing units.
 Bangladesh offers a five-year degree course in Unani System of Medicine recognized by University of Dhaka and other universities.
-The country has 10 Unani colleges and about 6000 registered practitioners.
+The country has 19 Unani colleges and about 20,000 registered practitioners.
 In Sri Lanka, a five-year degree course in Unani System of Medicine is run by the Institute of Indigenous Medicine, affiliated to the University of Colombo.
 There are nearly 750 registered practitioners of Unani System of Medicine in the country.
-In South Africa, the School of Natural Medicine, Faculty of Community and Health Sciences, University of Western Cape offers a diploma course in Unani Tibb.
+In South Africa, the School of Natural Medicine, Faculty of Community and Health Sciences, University of Western Cape offers a four-year degree course in Unani Tibb and Unani Chair Prof. Mushtaq Ahmad has designed postgraduate course which has been approved by the University Senate.
 In Iran, Unani Medicine is practised as Traditional Medical System, and the Government is keenly interested in its revival and development and a number of programmes have been initiated for this purpose.
 There is a Traditional Medicine and Materia Medica Research Center (TMRC) established at Shaheed Beheshti Medical University, Tehran.
 In Kuwait, Unani System of Medicine is practised as Islamic Medicine and an Islamic Medicine Center is established.
 In United Arab Emirates (UAE), practice of Unani System of Medicine is allowed officially after qualifying the examination of Traditional Complementary and Alternative Medicine (TCAM) conducted by the Ministry of Health, Government of UAE.

-1.6 INITIATIVES OF INDIAN GOVERNMENT IN GLOBALIZING UNANI SYSTEM OF MEDICINE

-Department of AYUSH has the mandate to propagate Indian Systems of Medicine.
-The global demand of natural/herbal medicines has increased the scope of international exchange of AYUSH-related information and cooperation with other countries for collaborative efforts in its development.
-The Department promotes the Unani System of Medicine through its International Cooperation Scheme and facilitates the following:
+1.6 INITIATIVES OF INDIAN GOVERNMENT IN GLOBALIZING UNANI SYSTEM OF MEDICINE of AYUSH-related information and cooperation with other countries for collaborative efforts in its development.
+The Ministry promotes the Unani System of Medicine through its International Cooperation Scheme and facilitates the following: